Swit-ChristianKim/node-swit-sdk/website/docs/getting-started/introduction.md

 |user | [UserService](/api/api-client/class/UserService) |
 |workspace | [WorkspaceService](/api/api-client/class/WorkspaceService) |

-## 5.Direct access to internal Axios instance
+## 5. Direct access to internal Axios instance

 Use internally when a separate customization of settings is required You can also access and use an Axios instance.